 Garfield Commons, LLC - The University has a 49% ownership interest in Garfield Commons, and applies the equity method of accounting for its investment.
 The other investee, Lorig/Garfield Commons, LLC, a Washington limited liability company, has a 51% ownership in the partnership.
 The property upon which the commercial building was constructed constituted the University's capital contribution in Garfield Commons.
-As part of the agreement, the University's bookstore became a tenant of the building in the summer of 2007.
 Terms of a separate lease agreement between the University, as a lessee and Garfield Commons, as the lessor, commenced at that time and expires on January 31, 2022.
-At May 31, 2017 and 2016 the University's investment in Garfield Commons, LLC, totaled \$1,437 and \$1,437, respectively, and is included as real estate in Investments.
+At May 31, 2018 and 2017 the University's investment in Garfield Commons, LLC, totaled \$1,467 and \$1,437, respectively, and is included as real estate in Investments on the statements of financial position.

 Garfield North, LLC -The University has a 29% ownership interest, and is applying the equity method of accounting for its investment.
 Garfield Partners, LLC (GP) has a 71% ownership.
-A spouse of a member of the University's Board of Regents (the related party) is a partner in GP.
-In addition, four members of the University's Board of Regents are personally invested in GP.
-At May 31, 2017 and 2016, the University's investment in Garfield North, LLC, totaled \$461 and \$987, respectively and is included as real estate in Investments.
+One member of the University's Board of Regents is personally invested in GP.
+At May 31, 2018 and 2017, the University's investment in Garfield North, LLC, totaled \$409 and \$461, respectively and is included as pooled investments and real estate in Investments on the statements of financial position.